stephen-dooley/exam-system/README.md

 Assuming  your machine can run javac, run the following commands to run the RMI registry.

-Navigate to the directory where you want to set up the RMI registry `$ cd ~/ExamSystem/out/production/ExamSystem`
+Navigate to the directory where you want to set up the RMI registry<br />
+`$ cd ~/ExamSystem/out/production/ExamSystem`

-Run the RMI registry
+Run the RMI registry<br />
 `$ rmiregistry`

 ### Run the Exam System Server and Client